polski.directory

 Advanced

 • Literally "where the devil says goodnight."
-Describes a place that is very remote or isolated.
-"In the middle of nowhere."
+This is a colorful and common way to describe a place that is extremely remote, isolated, or "at the edge of the …

 Beginner